382982408/divine/README.md

 # FAQ

-## Computational Time
 - Q.1: I have a VCF file generated from either WGS or WES dataset and the number of variants is a lot!
 It sems that Divine is slow and I want to have a result as soon as possible.

 - A.1: Depending on your hardware specification and the number of variants in an input VCF file, the computational time varies.
-In my computer setting (e.g., Intel Core 2 Duo @ 2.93GHz), it takes 25 to 30 min to handle 370,000 variants.
-We are actively working on Divine to speed up the process.
+In my computer setting (e.g., Intel Core 2 Duo @ 2.93GHz), it takes 30 min to handle 37,000 variants.
+The computational bottleneck is directly associated with hard disk drive I/O. HDD connected to USB 3.0 or SDD (solid-state drive) can be helpful.
+Also, we are actively working on Divine to speed up the process.
 For now, you can make the process faster by focusing only NCBI RefGene with +/-20bp flanking from each exon boundary.
 However, be aware that it may not detect a pathogenic variant in intergenic region or up/downstream.

 ```
 $ divine.py -q dir_to_the_hpo/P0004.hpo -v dir_to_the_vcf/P0004.vcf \